-We're investing, through the City Centre and High Streets Economic Recovery Culture and Events Programme, in the culture and events sector to:
+About the City Centre and High Streets Culture and Events Programme, future events, ongoing events, and past events.

 - support Bristol's city centre and high streets, by increasing the number of people visiting and using these places

 - help the recovery of the culture and events sector